 APU Outdoor Adventures offers a guide-training program for students interested in becoming a guide.
 We encourage those interested to attend an adventure trip with us to see what we are about.
 Our aim is to serve APU undergraduate students by providing opportunities for them to experience the wilderness, practice personal fitness, and integrate times of quietness into their life.
 We educate our participants as well as develop leadership in our guides to equip them to continue working in the Outdoor Industry.

 As a guide receives more training, they move up in rank from year to year.
 Our most experienced guides have Wilderness First Responder training (or WEMT), a Class B Driver’s License, have been to several of our Guide Trainings, and attend our weekly guide meetings.
-Many of them have taken the Hiking class, Camping class, Winter Practicum and/or have spent a semester at the High Sierra campus.
+Many of them have taken the Hiking class, Camping class, and/or Winter Practicum.

-Guide trainees must participate in three trips per semester and are invited to join our weekly guide meetings.
+Guide trainees must have a passion for serving others in the outdoors and are invited to join our weekly guide meetings.
 Based on the trainees’ involvement, they may be considered for other guide positions the following year.

-Assistant guides helps senior guides plan and implement one trip per semester.
-This position is not paid, however the cost of some trips will be covered and you will have all the other benefits of the senior guides.
+Assistant Guides help senior guides plan and implement one trip per semester.
+This position is not paid; however the cost of some trips will be covered and you will have all the other benefits of the senior guides.
 Assistant Guides should be regular members of our weekly guide meetings and have gone on at least Guide Training School in May.
 Assistant Guides also need to have a Wilderness First Responder certification.
 Outdoor Adventures will help offset the costs of training fees.

 To become a senior guide, a student must complete a year as an assistant guide; however, there are exceptions based on competence and ability.
 Senior guides will be assisted by an assistant guide and are required to have WFR training, a Class B driver’s license (out of state students are strongly preferred) and must have attended at least one Guide Training School in May.
 Senior Guides also need to have attended at least two training trips offered during fall/spring semesters.